mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 1. The `@defsim` macro, which defines random variables (RVs) which are assigned distributions and associated with model parameters, and override the default (random) sampling method.

-2. The `generate_trials!` function, which is be used to pre-generate all trial data and save all random variable values in a file.
+2. The `generate_trials!` function, which generates all trial data and save all random variable values in a file.

 3. The `set_models!` function, which sets the model(s) on which a simulation can be run.